 Prison authorities can create an atmosphere of distrust, and prevent organizing by prisoners, by using "snitches" or informants, who rat out fellow prisoners and keep administrators aware of any plans, agitation, or rule-breaking.
 Many people get locked up in the first place because people ratted on them.
-Through "Tough on Crime" hysteria, the government has legislated such draconian penalties - you can get a life sentence for conspiracy and possession charges if you're caught with a large enough quantity of certain drugs - that prosecutors and cops can threaten to lock people up for decades unless they snitch on other people.
+Through "Tough on Crime" hysteria, the government has legislated such draconian penalties - you can get a life sentence for conspiracy and possession charges if you're caught with a large enough quantity of certain drugs - that prosecutors and cops in the "Land of the Free," but does anyone know when slavery was actually illegalized in this country?
+Most people will guess sometime in the 1800s.
+In fact, slavery is still legal in the United States.
+The 13th Amendment, which in most cases abolished slavery, states: "Neither slavery nor involuntary servitude, except as punishment for crime . . . shall exist within the United States."
+After the Civil War, when chattel slavery was abolished and there was a large population of freed blacks but still an extremely racist power structure in the United States, the federal government opened this clear loophole, and it was recognized for what it was immediately.